CodeFryingPan/Hack4Pan/README.md

 TODO:
 - Fix Deploy
+- Agree checkbox for terms and services
+- Countdown
 - Change error to data:
 - Add Modal for agreee to livestream
 - Add Updating Discord Images